Visit Rhiannon Griffiths's profile on the York Research Database to:

 - Explore connections, collaborators, related work and more

-Before returning to higher education, Rhiannon worked as a lecturer in English and drama in Kagoshima, Japan, and later as the Studio Project Manager for a foreign language media company.
-She also spent several years as a lead activist with Amnesty International UK as the Japan Country Coordinator and as Research Officer for the Anti-Death Penalty Project.
+Before returning to higher education, I was a lecturer in English and drama in Kagoshima, Japan, and later the Studio Project Manager for a foreign language media company.
+I also spent several years as a lead activist with Amnesty International UK as the Japan Country Coordinator and as Research Officer for the Anti-Death Penalty Project.

-Rhiannon's PhD, titled 'Historical Harm, Modern Mending: conceptualising transitional justice as social control in post-war Japan', focused on the legacy and memory of the Asia-Pacific War through three case studies: the Tokyo Trial, Article 9 of the Japanese Constitution, and the Women's Active Museum.
-She proposed a new theoretical framework for understanding post-conflict mechanisms as behavioural coercion and demonstrated how this impacted Japan.
+My PhD, titled 'Historical Harm, Modern Mending: conceptualising transitional justice as social control in post-war Japan', focused on the legacy and memory of the Asia-Pacific War through three case studies: the Tokyo Trial, Article 9 of the Japanese Constitution, and the Women's Active Museum.